August in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Animal feeding demonstrations at the Warsaw Zoo

-Outdoor karting track at the National Stadium
+Outdoor seasonal karting track at the National Stadium

 Free outdoor cinema in the city center

-Every Tuesday, Thursday, and Saturday until September 6.
+Every Tuesday, Thursday, and Saturday until September 5.
 Location: the area next to the Kinoteka movie theater, Pałac Kultury i Nauki (Palace of Culture), plac Defilad 1.
 All screenings are shown in the original language version with Polish subtitles.
 If it rains, the screening will be moved inside the cinema building.
 Deck chairs will be available on a first-come, first-served basis, and you can also bring your pillows and blankets.
 Detailed agenda.

 Free open-air cinema in Ochota

-Until September 7.
+Until September 27.
 Location: Royal Łazienki Garden, next to the Chopin Monument, closer entrance – from Aleje Ujazdowskie Street.
 The exact location of recitals on Google Maps.
-Famous outdoor piano recitals of Chopin music in the Łazienki Royal Park are back from May 11.
+Famous outdoor piano recitals of Chopin music in the Łazienki Royal Park are back from July 5.
 Next to the monument of Fryderyk Chopin, in the park, there is a piano on which Chopin’s music is played by award-winning pianists from Poland and abroad.
-Starting from May 11, there are two concerts: at 12 pm and 4 pm every Sunday.
+Starting from July, there are two concerts: at 12 pm and 4 pm every Sunday.
 Free entrance.
 Our tips in English on visiting the Łazienki Royal Park.

-“Nocny Market” in Wola
+“Nocny Market” in Wola – street food

 Location: Nocny Market, Towarowa 3 Street (Wola).
 Friday-Saturday 5 pm – 1 am, Sunday 4 pm – 11 pm.
 “The Night Market” is located on the platforms of the closed railway station.
 Facebook.
 Instagram.

-The “Breakfast Market” in Żoliborz, Mokotów, and Wawer / Targ Śniadaniowy – an outdoor shopping & street food
+The “Breakfast Market” in Żoliborz and Mokotów / Targ Śniadaniowy – an outdoor shopping & street food

 Alpine Coaster in Warsaw’s Ochota district